Technical SEO for SaaS: The Checklist Your Dev Team Needs

 The problem?
 You can't just ask for those links.
 You have to earn them.
 And earning them takes years of content creation, outreach, and hoping someone notices.

-There's a Faster Way
+There's a faster way

 That's where Revised comes in.